cs544-wisc/f23/p7/README.md

 ### Creating Partition JSONs

-Within `consumer.py` Paste the following cell in your script so that everytime we re-run the script, existing JSON and other generated files are deleted and we start from the same situation.
+Within `consumer.py` Paste the following cell in your program so that everytime we re-run the program, existing JSON and other generated files are deleted and we start from the same situation.

 ```python